Tuesday, July 22, 2025

 There were audible groans, but the hands went out the windows and held on tight.
 I turned on the flashers.

-We were very close to home, but we were on a major 4-lane road and couldn’t turn around at that point.
+Although very close to home, we were on a major 4-lane road and couldn’t turn around at that point.
 I needed to drive around the block which ended up being multiple blocks before one-ways went the right way to get us home.

 Our kids survived, and our daughter got her canopy bed—the one I dreamed of more than she ever did.
 Oh well.
 I cleaned it and gave it new life with a fresh coat of paint.